scepa991/deploy-on-day-1-houston-web-051319/README.md

 * Have one person at your table [fork](https://help.github.com/articles/fork-a-repo) this repo.
 * Git clone the forked repo to that person's machine.
 Ensure that your index.html file has the same amount of ```<li></li>``` elements (surrounded by the 'begin student' and 'end student' comments) as you have persons on your team.
 We have provided four by default, but you should either remove these or copy/paste to reflect the correct amount of people on your team.
 Assign individuals to specific ```<li></li>``` elements (order matters!).
 * Once the count is accurate, the person who forked the repo must git [add](http://git-scm.com/book/en/Git-Basics-Recording-Changes-to-the-Repository#Staging-Modified-Files), [commit](http://git-scm.com/book/en/Git-Basics-Recording-Changes-to-the-Repository#Committing-Your-Changes), and [push](http://git-scm.com/book/en/Git-Basics-Working-with-Remotes#Pushing-to-Your-Remotes) to your remote master.

-* Next, the person who forked the repo must add all team members as collaborators.
-Learn more about that [here](https://help.github.com/articles/adding-collaborators-to-a-personal-repository/).
-* Following, this person should then send the link to their fork to everyone sitting at their table.
+* Next, this person should then send the link to their fork to everyone sitting at their table.

 * ![clone](http://ironboard-curriculum-content.s3.amazonaws.com/web-development/deploy-on-day-1/clone.png)
 * Everyone at the table should then [clone](http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository#Cloning-an-Existing-Repository) this forked repo.